n8n-io/n8n-docs/docs/doc2/settings/index.md

   - Document Processing
 ---

-In this section you will find all the settings to customize DOC² to your company.
-From Global settings to all needed settings to process your documents.
+In this section you will find all the settings to customize DOC² to your company.<br> From Global settings to all needed settings to process your documents.

 ## GLOBAL SETTINGS